Esraa708/social_media_laravel/README.md

-# This is a blog post that user can:-
+# This is  blog posts where user can:-
  - have friends
  - add posts, comments. replies
  - edit, delete his owen posts, comments,replies